regalk13/Bot_Discord.py/README.md

 - Python 3.8.2
 - SQLite and a browser for it.
 - Discord 1.4.2
-- the rest depends on certain things, but if you have errors in some libraries, just install them, with Pip.
+- The rest depends on certain things, but if you have errors in some libraries, just install them, with Pip.

 ### Update 0.0.32